 City College of New York: World Civilizations, 1500–present

 Borough of Manhattan Community College: Western Civ.; Early American History

 Dictator: The Evolution of the Roman Dictatorship.
-Michigan (in press).
+Michigan (2021).

 New York Military Affairs Symposium: “The Roman Navy: Its Development from Oxymoron to Mare Nostrum” (Sept.
 2008); “Brutal Justice: Decimation and the Roman Legion” (Sept.
 2007)